upleveled/system-setup/windows.md

     On your phone, go to the app store and install Expo on your phone ([Android](https://play.google.com/store/apps/details?id=host.exp.exponent&hl=en&gl=US), [iOS](https://apps.apple.com/us/app/expo-go/id982107779)).
 Create an account and log in.

 20. Install the Android Studio Emulator for Expo by following this guide: https://docs.expo.io/workflow/android-studio-emulator/
-21. To verify that Expo is working with Android Studio, first start Android Studio, click on "Configure" and select AVD Manager.
-Click on the green play button next to one of the devices.
+21. To verify that Expo is working with Android Studio, first start Android Studio.
+Then click on "More Actions" and select "Virtual Device Manager" (older versions: click "Configure" and select "AVD Manager").
+Click on the green triangle play button next to one of the devices.

     Then copy and run each of these lines separately in Hyper: